RDeluxe/blog.pierrickbignet/wp-content/plugins/enhanced-media-library/readme.txt

 * immediately set taxonomy term to any media file during upload via Media Uploader,
 * filter media files in Media Library by your custom taxonomies, and choose which taxonomies you are willing to use for that filter,
 * filter media files in Media Uploader by your custom taxonomies, and choose which taxonomies you are willing to use for that filter,
-* have you attachment post type's archive page (front-end) working by default,
+* have you attachment post type's archive page (front-end) working by default

 = MIME Types =

 * create new MIME types (media file types),
 * delete any MIME type,
 * allow/disallow uploading for any MIME type,
-* filter media files by MIME types in Media Library / Media Uploader (for example, PDFs, Documents, V-Cards, etc)
+* filter media files by MIME types in Media Library / Media Uploader (for example, PDFs, Documents, V-Cards, etc),
 * be in total control of the names of your MIME type filters

 = Coming =